subat0mik/Misconfiguration-Manager/defense-techniques/PREVENT/PREVENT-11/prevent-11_description.md

 # PREVENT-11

+## Description
-## Disable / Uninstall WebClient on site servers
+Disable/uninstall WebClient on site servers

 ## Summary
 `WebClient` is the name of the service used for WebDAV operations on Windows hosts.
 WebDAV is a protocol extension to HTTP that allows file operations, similar to SMB.
 By default, Windows will attempt to access a resource over SMB but will fallback to HTTP if `WebClient` is running.
 This is commonly used to coerce authentication from remote systems, as NTLM authentication over HTTP can be relayed to other protocols, such as LDAP.